ENG517/Procedure/hendersonth/Test taking tips.md

 ## Exam Preparation Strategies: User Scenarios

-Tom creates a two-week study plan, dedicating 30 minutes daily to his study guide while ensuring he attends all classes.
+Tom creates a two-week study plan, dedicating 30 minutes daily to his study guide while ensuring he attends all classes.<br>
-Lisa focuses on visual learning, practicing with diagrams and passages to prepare for the 70% skills-based questions on the exam.
+Lisa focuses on visual learning, practicing with diagrams and passages to prepare for the 70% skills-based questions on the exam.<br>
-Mark prioritizes vocabulary study but also practices using context clues to understand unfamiliar words during practice tests.
+Mark prioritizes vocabulary study but also practices using context clues to understand unfamiliar words during practice tests.<br>
 Jenny adopts a strategy to answer every question on the test, choosing 'C' for complete guesses to avoid leaving any blanks.